raehik/spudowiar.github.io/_posts/debian/bt/2015-08-20-debian-on-bt-home-hub.md

 ---
-title: Debian on a BT Home Hub
+title: "Debian on a BT Home Hub"
 date: Mon, 20 Aug 2015 19:37:31 +0100
-categories: [debian, bt]
 description: |
     A comprehensive guide on installing Debian Jessie on the BT Home Hub 2.0 Type B